formkiq/docs.formkiq.com/docs/getting-started/quick-start.md

 Once the FormKiQ CloudFormation installation has completed, an email will be sent to the email specified as the AdminEmail.
 This email will contain a link that will confirm the email address and allow the recipient to set a password for the administrator account.

 :::note
-Installations to AWS GovCloud (US) do not include a Welcome email.
-Instructions for setting the admin password manually can be found here.
-ADD LINK
+Installations to AWS GovCloud (US) do not include a Welcome email by default, since the admin user needs to created manually.
+Instructions for creating an initial user [can be found here](/docs/platform/document_console#creating-the-initial-console-user).
 :::

 ![Welcome to FormKiQ](./img/welcome-to-formkiq.png)